 - The Stone of Anointing, on which they put his body before burial.

 - The Rotunda and Aedicule, where you can see Jesus’ empty tomb.
-You can also enter the tomb if you’re willing to wait in the very-very long line.
+You can also enter the tomb if you’re willing to wait in a very-very long line.

-- The Chapel of Saint Helena, today a chapel decorated with beautiful Armenian paintings and a wonderful floor mosaic.
+- The Chapel of Saint Helena is today a chapel decorated with beautiful Armenian paintings and a wonderful floor mosaic.
 Underneath the Chapel of Saint Helena is the chapel in which the True Cross of Jesus was found.

 One of my favorite places in the Old City is the Cardo in the Jewish Quarter.
 “Cardo” is the name of the main street in ancient Roman cities, that crossed the city from north to south.
 The Cardo in the Jewish Quarter is just a small part of the whole Cardo.
 The rest is not open to the public.
 At one end you can see the columns of the Cardo and the places where there were stores.
 Then, you enter a small underground part, where you can see a beautiful replica of the Madaba Map, which shows Jerusalem during the Byzantine period, the 6th century.